 How to uninstall Reason Labs (RAV) easily in 1 minute.

-Reason labs (RAV) is an application that may arrive on your PC after installing one of their partner tools.
-And it's a pain to figure out how to remove it, so here's the tutorial.
+Reason Labs (RAV) is an application that can end up on your PC after installing one of their partner tools.
+And it's pretty annoying to figure out how to remove it, so here's a tutorial.

 Look for it in your Windows start menu: